 Basic Cancer Research

-Basic biomedical research on the processes governing cell division and movement – e.g. colleagues in Centre for Mechanochemical Cell Biology and the Wellcome-Warwick Quantitative Biomedicine Programme (Steve Royle, Rob Cross, Andrew McAinsh).
+Basic biomedical research on the processes governing cell division and movement – e.g. colleagues in the Centre for Mechanochemical Cell Biology and the Wellcome-Warwick Quantitative Biomedicine Programme (Steve Royle, Rob Cross, Andrew McAinsh).
 This theme also includes work on the molecular aspects of virus-associated cancer (Lawrence Young) and on the role of circadian clock genes in oncogenesis (Robert Dallmann).

 Cancer Diagnosis and Prognosis